Validation

 Each vulnerability class has an orthogonal verifier that uses a different signal than the original detector.
 Examples:

 - SQLi: original detector sees a SQL error message.
-Verifier fires a time-based payload (
+Verifier extracts actual database content with a UNION or boolean-blind payload —

-' AND SLEEP(5)--) and measures response delta.
-If the delay isn't present, it was just a verbose error page. - XSS: original detector sees payload reflected.
+Set-Cookiename + a new value compared to the pre-login baseline — and confirms the post-login response doesn't redirect back to a/login*path.
+CSRF tokens are stripped before baseline comparison so they don't masquerade as session changes.
+Capped at 3 confirmed findings per scan. - XSS: original detector sees payload reflected.
 Verifier renders the page in a headless Chromium with a JS hook that fires on script execution.
 If no alert fires, the payload was string-inserted but never executed.

 3. AI filter (Pro+)